 - International applicants must show satisfactory evidence of financial capability to meet the expense involved while studying at Northeast State.
 Applicants must complete the appropriate form, provided by the college, showing financial capability and indicating who will provide funds for the applicant’s educational and living expenses while he/she is enrolled at Northeast State.
 International students automatically pay out-of-state fees based on their residency status and are not eligible for Title IV funds.
 Northeast State does not provide housing for any of its students.
 Housing, meals, and transportation are solely the responsibility of the student.

 - International applicants should submit a certificate from a licensed physician or other quality medical authority verifying freedom from tuberculosis.
 This certificate must be submitted to the Office of Admissions and Records within 30 days from the first day of classes to continue enrollment.
 Failure to furnish such a certificate shall result in denial of further enrollment or admission.
 In the event that the applicant either has tuberculosis or has potential tuberculosis requiring medical treatment, continued enrollment will be contingent upon the determination by a licensed physician that further enrollment does not present a risk to others and upon the applicant’s compliance with any prescribed medical treatment program.

-- As a condition of admission and continued enrollment, all International non-immigrant students must purchase health insurance through the Tennessee Board of Regents Student/Scholars Health and Accident Insurance Plan.
+- As a condition of admission and continued enrollment, all International non-immigrant students must purchase health insurance through the Tennessee Board of Regents International Student Insurance Plan.